Skip to content

 File System Organization

-The linux file system has a hierarchical (or tree-like) structure with its highest level directory called root ( denoted by / ).
-Directories present inside the root directory stores file related to the system.
-These directories in turn can either store system files or application files or user related files.
+The Linux file system has a hierarchical (or tree-like) structure with its highest-level directory called root (denoted by /).
+Directories present inside the root directory stores files related to the system.
+These directories in turn can either store system files or application files or user-related files.

 Commands for Navigating the File System